Bankruptcy FAQ's

 If you require assistance with personal or business bankruptcy filing and require the assistance of an experienced bankruptcy lawyer in Allentown or Philadelphia, Pennsylvania, or within the surrounding counties of Montgomery, Bucks, Chester, Delaware Counties and Southern New Jersey.

-Please contact the lawyers of Sadek Bankruptcy Law Offices Law Offices today at (215)-545-0008.
+Please contact the lawyers of Sadek Bankruptcy Law Offices today at (215)-545-0008.
 We provide a FREE consultation with an experienced Allentown or Philadelphia debt-relief lawyer.
 For a brief introduction to a number of common bankruptcy concerns, please browse the questions below for additional information.

 Bankruptcy is a legal proceeding through which a person who cannot pay his or her bills can get a fresh financial start.
 The right to file for bankruptcy is largely defined by federal law, although Pennsylvania and all state introduce some unique elements to proceedings.
 Furthermore, all bankruptcy cases are filed and handled in federal court.